Do & See

 Hallgrímskirkja — The Church of Hallgrímur

-Hallgrímskirkja is an iconic part of Reykjavík's skyline and at 74.5 metres tall it is one of the tallest structures in the country.
-The gigantic church on the hill was a controversial project, but...
+Hallgrímskirkja is an iconic part of Reykjavík's skyline and at 74.5 metres tall, it is one of the tallest structures in the country.
+The gigantic church on the hill was a controversial project, ...

 The Icelandic horses are sturdy and very strong, the direct descendants of the horses first brought to Iceland in the Viking Age.
 Horse riding tours are available in beautiful nature sites on the l...